peristron/LI_poster/README.md

 - DeepSeek output can be incorrect or incomplete.
 - AI source citations require independent verification.
 - A language model cannot guarantee classical-text accuracy.
-- The local secular-language filter is conservative and not linguistically exhaustive.
+- The local content-suitability filter is conservative, supports
+ neutral output, and is not linguistically exhaustive.
 - The app currently posts to a connected member profile, not a company Page.
 - The app supports three text collections, not images, documents, live news, arbitrary campaigns, or exact per-collection quotas.